jamielh/DarkSky/TRAINING.md

   - Learn more about astronomy skills for field test and help for manage data.
 Few days.
   - Online information and books.

+## Christopher Leonard
+Research, Design, and Database Management

+- Microsoft Access
+  - Will take every available training lesson on Microsoft Access from Microsoft.
+  - This should take approximately 3-4 hours.

+- Adobe Photoshop/Illustrator
+  - Will learn everything he can about Adobe Photoshop and Illustrator to help with the design process.
+  - Adobe Tutorials.